nuneb/HackerSchoolDemo/README.md

 The program will access the excel file from the same directory this README file is in and where the code is as well.

 The program will also create a new excel file called "Performance" and save it in the same directory.

+I have uploaded an excel file called "Performance_Final.xls. this is what the new excel file should look like when run.

 ~~~~~~~~~

 Thanks!